 - Both parents must complete and sign the same form.
-Both signatures must be witnessed and notarized. - The notary is responsible for ensuring the parents provide appropriate identification (a valid picture ID) prior to signing the Affidavit.
-(See discussion on proper identification on the bottom of page 28). - Minor parents may sign the form.
+Both signatures must be witnessed and notarized. - The notary is responsible for ensuring the parents provide appropriate identification (a valid picture ID) prior to signing the Voluntary Paternity Acknowledgment.
+(See discussion on proper identification on page 29). - Minor parents may sign the form.
 A guardian's signature is not necessary.